sebastian-zieba/PACMAN/docs/source/pcf.rst

 If your ``datadir`` only contained these two visits (and not the previous 13 visits before it), you can either write ``everything`` or ``[0,1]``.

+save_obs_times_plot/show_obs_times_plot
+''''''''''''''''''''''''''''''''''''''''''''
+Example: ``True``
+This plot consists out of one table and two subplots.

+- The table lists the number of orbits in each individual visit.

+- The left subplot shows when the visit was observed.

+- The right subplot shows when observations where taken during an visit as a function of time elapsed since the first exposure in the visit.

 .. image:: media/s00/obs_dates_all.png

 Stage 02